Security-Onion-Solutions/securityonion-docs/endgame.rst

 Endgame
 ==============

-Starting in Secrity Onion 2.3.90, we can ingest Endgame data by following the steps below.
+Starting in Security Onion 2.3.90, we can ingest Endgame data by following the steps below.

 .. note::